wgsl-analyzer/wgsl-analyzer/.github/ISSUE_TEMPLATE/bug_report.md

 ## `wgsl-analyzer` version

-The release number or commit hash of the version you're using.
+The release number or commit hash of the version you are using.

 ## Relevant system information

 This section is optional.
 Remove it if you know that the problem is not platform dependent.

-Rust version you're using: (`cargo --version`)
+Rust version you are using: (`cargo --version`)

 ```text